 Attention women writers: We want your scripts!

-The Mary Siewert Scruggs Works By Women Festival 2013
+The Mary Scruggs Works By Women Festival 2014

 CALL FOR SUBMISSIONS

-The Second City Training Center is proud to present The Mary Siewert Scruggs Works By Women Festival 2013.
-This festival will be a showcase of new sketches, songs, and short plays written by women of the Second City Training Center, to honor and continue the legacy of Mary Siewert Scruggs, Head of the Writing Program, 2001 – 2011.
+The Second City Training Center is proud to present the fourth-annual Mary Scruggs Works By Women Festival 2014.
+This festival is a showcase of new sketches and songs written by women of the Second City Training Center to honor and continue the legacy of Mary Siewert Scruggs, Head of the Writing Program, 2001–2011.
+Shows are Fridays, November 21, 28; December 5, 12 at 7:30 p.m. in the Skybox Theater.

 Do I have to produce it myself?
 No!
 That’s the great part of this festival!
 To encourage writers of all levels of experience, each accepted work will be assigned a Director.
 The Director will be a faculty member, or a graduate of the Directing Program, at the Second City Training Center.
 The Director will be responsible for casting, rehearsing, and staging your Work.
 If the Work is a song you will also be assigned a musical director to write the music for the song.
 The Writer will, however, be responsible for providing all props, costume pieces, and sound effects, subject to the approval of the Director.